 The ‘AGE 16 to 24’ year olds scheme helps eligible employers to offer young people employment through the Apprenticeship programme, by providing grants to assist employers in paying their first apprentice.

-NAS will provide up to 40,000 Apprenticeship grants of £1,500 to small / medium sized employers (with less than 50 employees) recruiting 16 to 24 year olds – until December 2015.
-Each Employer can claim for up to 5 apprentices.
+NAS will provide up to 40,000 Apprenticeship grants of £1,500 to small/medium sized employers (with less than 50 employees) recruiting 16 to 24 year olds – until December 2015.
+Each Employer can claim for up to five apprentices.
 This is in addition to the training costs of the Apprenticeship scheme which are met in full for young people aged 16 to 18 and 50% for those aged 19 to 23.

-In July the Government also launched consultation on protecting the term ‘apprenticeship’ from being diluted by unauthorised training providers who provide apprenticeships that meet only narrowly focused job needs.
+In July, the government also launched consultation on protecting the term ‘apprenticeship’ from being diluted by unauthorised training providers who offer apprenticeships that meet only narrowly focused job needs.

 Apprenticeship Training Agencies (ATA’s) – are organisations who directly employ apprentices and act as their day to day workplace and Manager and coordinate their training.
 A ‘host’ employer pays a fee to the ATA based on the wages and training cost of the apprentice (but is relieved of all administration surrounding the apprenticeship).

-The Government have announced they will introduce an apprenticeship levy on all large firms.
+The government have announced they will introduce an apprenticeship levy on all large firms.
 In his Autumn Statement (November 2015) the Chancellor announced that the levy would come into force from 6th April 2017 – the levy will only be paid by employers’ who have pay bills of more than £3 million and a charge of 0.5% of the annual pay bill will taken as a levy.
-There will be a levy allowance of £15,000 per year to offset against the levy that must be paid.
+There’ll be a levy allowance of £15,000 per year to offset against the levy that must be paid.
 The levy will be paid through the PAYE process to HMRC and must be paid by all firms regardless of whether or not a business is already employing apprentices.
-Once an employer has paid the levy to HMRC via PAYE they will be able to access funding for apprenticeships through a new digital apprenticeship service account (although the funds will expire after 24 months if they are not spent).
+Once an employer has paid the levy to HMRC via PAYE they’ll be able to access funding for apprenticeships through a new digital apprenticeship service account (although the funds will expire after 24 months if they’re not spent).
 The funds must be spent on apprenticeship training and they will have to used approved providers.
-The Government will apply a 10% top-up to Employers funds (of the monthly contributions to the levy funds).
+The government will apply a 10% top-up to employers funds (of the monthly contributions to the levy funds).

 Doing a quick calculation, if you have 300 employees earning £15,000 gross per annum, then your pay bill will be 4.5 million.
 The levy sum of 0.5% is £22,500, less £15,000 allowance.
 So the annual levy to be paid is £7,500.
 The Government tops this up with £750 so you have £8,250 to spend.

-Employers that don’t have to pay the apprenticeship levy will, by 2018, have to use the new digital apprenticeship service to pay for apprenticeship training and assesment.
+Employers that don’t have to pay the apprenticeship levy will, by 2018, have to use the new digital apprenticeship service to pay for apprenticeship training and assessment.